Click on the category dropdown below to see the submissions criteria.

 Please be advised that multiple projects can be submitted if the eligibility requirements are met.
 Submitting multiple projects is allowed, however in doing so the submitter assumes the risk that this could split the votes between all their submissions during the voting process.

 CARAS staff may not be present in the office to receive submissions.
-If you are sending your product by courier, you MUST REMOVE the signature option.
+When sending 12 identical copies of the physical album with a delivery service, submitters MUST REMOVE the signature option.
 Please make note with the delivery service that packages should be left in the dropbox inside of the building, outside of CARAS’ office door.

 JUNO AWARD GOES TO: DIRECTOR AND RECORDING ARTIST